Lord Mountbatten: Legacy

 Mountbatten's faults, according to his biographer Philip Ziegler, like everything else about him, "were on the grandest scale.
 His vanity though child-like, was monstrous, his ambition unbridled ...
 He sought to rewrite history with cavalier indifference to the facts to magnify his own achievements."
 However, Ziegler concludes that Mountbatten's virtues outweighed his defects:

 He was generous and loyal ...
 He was warm-hearted, predisposed to like everyone he met, quick-tempered but never bearing grudges ...
 His tolerance was extraordinary; his readiness to respect and listen to the views of others was remarkable throughout his life.

-Ziegler argues he was truly a great man, and despite being an executor of a policy, not initiator, he came to be known as its creator.
+Ziegler argues that he was truly a great man, and despite being an executor of policy rather than an initiator, he came to be regarded as its creator.

 What he could do with superlative aplomb was to identify the object at which he was aiming, and force it through to its conclusion.
 A powerful, analytic mind of crystalline clarity, a superabundance of energy, great persuasive powers, endless resilience in the face of setback or disaster rendered him the most formidable of operators.
 He was infinitely resourceful, quick in his reactions, always ready to cut his losses and start again ...
 He was an executor of policy rather than an initiator; but whatever the policy, he espoused it with such energy and enthusiasm, made it so completely his own, that it became identified with him and, in the eyes of the outside world as well as his own, his creation.

-Others were not so conflicted.
+Others were less conflicted.
 Field Marshal Sir Gerald Templer, the former Chief of the Imperial General Staff, once told him, "You are so crooked, Dickie, that if you swallowed a nail, you would shit a corkscrew".